A Survey on LLM-as-a-Judge: Improvement Strategy

 Directly requiring LLM evaluators to output evaluation results poses robustness problems.
-The response text may unexpectedly vary due to the inherent generative randomness of LLMs, such as outputting text like "low relevance" while asked to measure it with discrete scores, which hinders the automated and accurate extraction of evaluation results from LLMs' output.
-An effective method to enhance the robustness of output forms is to constrain LLMs' output in structured formats within prompts.
+The response may unexpectedly vary due to the inherent generative randomness of LLMs, such as outputting text like "low relevance" while asked to measure with discrete scores, which hinders the automated extraction of evaluation results from LLM's output.
+An effective method to enhance the robustness of output forms is to constrain the output in structured formats within prompts.
 G-Eval\cite{geval} and DHP framework\cite{dhp} perform evaluation tasks with a form-filling paradigm, constraining outputs with formats like \textit{"X: Y"}, where \textit{X} represents the dimension or metric to be evaluated and \textit{Y} denotes an identifiable output form like scores or specific tokens.
-LLM-EVAL\cite{llmeval} further codifies this form-filling paradigm, efficiently output evaluation results in JSON dictionary format and obtain multidimensional scores, leveraging LLMs' high understanding and generation capabilities of code-like textural formats.
+LLM-EVAL\cite{llmeval} further modifies this form-filling paradigm, efficiently outputs evaluation results in JSON format, and obtains multidimensional scores, leveraging LLMs' high understanding and generation capabilities of code-like textural formats.

-Apart from challenges in robustness, directly outputting evaluation results by LLMs also suffer from the lack of interpretability.
-The meaning of evaluation results from LLM evaluators is difficult to align consistently with instructions and metrics provided in prompts.
-To address the challenges, CLAIR\cite{chan2023clair} requires LLMs to output evaluation scores between 0-100 simultaneously with relevant reasons as explanations in JSON format, which enhancing the rationality and interpretability of the scores.
+Apart from challenges in robustness, directly outputting evaluation results by LLMs also suffers from a lack of interpretability.
+The meaning of evaluation results from LLM evaluators is difficult to align consistently with the instructions and metrics provided in prompts.
+To address the challenges, CLAIR\cite{chan2023clair} requires LLMs to output evaluation scores between 0-100 simultaneously with relevant reasons as explanations in JSON format, which enhances the rationality and interpretability of the scores.
 FLEUR\cite{lee-etal-2024-fleur} utilizes LLaVA to first provide quality scores for image captions and subsequently asks with \textit{"Why?
-Tell me the reason."} for explanations with the images, captions and scores as inputs, offering a stepwise approach to provide interpretable scores.
+Tell me the reason."} for explanations with the images, captions, and scores as inputs, offering a stepwise approach to provide interpretable scores.

 In general, by constraining or guiding the output process and format of LLM evaluators within prompts, the robustness and rationality of evaluation results can be effectively improved through structured outputs.
 This also facilitates the automated post-processing of evaluation results in subsequent steps, thereby enhancing the overall stability of the evaluation pipeline.